AloysiusKurnia/AlesConlangingProject/README.md

 ## Morphology

 This chapter describes how words are formed from their smaller unit (morpheme).
-- Noun does not decline.
+- Noun does not decline by case, though there are a lot of locative affixes.
+- Adjective does not decline to the noun.
+Comparatives and superlatives are marked by bé- and bebé- respectively.
+-

 ## Syntax